bjt-user/Linux/arch_linux.md

 some commands are being ran.\
 Then I am in a command prompt called `root@archiso`.

+**Important**: Before starting the installation figure out what mode your firmware is in.\
+UEFI or legacy BIOS?\
+BIOS mode might also be called CSM (compatibility support module)

 #### keyboard layout
 First step will be to get rid of US keyboard layout.\
 `-` is at `ß`.\